 Formosan termite colonies can be up to 300 feet long and there can be tens of thousands of termites in a single colony.
 Formosan termite colonies are divided into three groups: workers, soldiers and reproductives.
 They are the largest and most destructive kind of termite.

 Formosan termites eat wood and fabric made from plants.
 When they eat dead trees, these termites help the environment and make space for new plant life.

 Formosans live in huge underground colonies, and build mud nests inside the walls of a building.
 They can also live in boats and buildings.

 Formosan termites eat a lot of wood and can damage your house.

 Are you a school teacher looking for more materials to share with your kids?
-Find additional information on Formosan termites at the official NPMA website.
+Find additional facts and information on Formosan termites at the official NPMA website.